 Although the Canberra had a smaller weapons payload than the Lincoln it could deliver ordnance more accurately at lower levels and higher speeds, which was highly important to compete in a modern theatre of combat with more sophisticated air defences.
 The Canberra carried a 3,628 kg / 8,000 lb payload in an internal weapons bay and on two external underwing hard points which was 2,700 kg / 6,000 lbs less than the Lincoln.

 The Government Aircraft Factory (GAF) built the Canberra bomber in Australia under licence with modifications including a reduction in crew from three to two (pilot and navigator/bombardier) and increased fuel capacity.
 The first came off the production line in 1953 and the last in 1958, they became known as the GAF Canberra Mk.20 (they were joined in 1956 by two British-built Canberra T.4 trainers and in 1957-1958 five Mk.20’s were converted to dual control Mk.21 trainers).
-In addition to Number 1 Squadron receiving the Canberra in 1958 they were operated by Number 2 Squadron from 1953 and Number 6 Squadron from 1955 (the Canberra went on to serve with distinction for many years and the last was retired from the RAAF in 1982).
+In addition to No. 1 Squadron receiving the Canberra in 1958 they had also been operated by No. 2 Squadron since 1953 and No. 6 Squadron since 1955.
+The Canberra went on to serve with distinction for many years and the last was retired from the RAAF in 1982.

-In February 1959 CAC Sabre jet fighters of Number 3 and 77 Squadron joined the Canberra bombers at Butterworth.
+In February 1959 CAC Sabre jet fighters of No. 3 and 77 Squadrons joined the Canberra bombers at Butterworth.
 The air war was almost over by 1959 though and the Sabre was only used for occasional air strikes on communist targets in the Malayan jungle until the end of the conflict in 1960.
-Although the conflict was over, there was so much tension in South East Asia at that time the Sabre fighters of Number 77 Squadron were retained at Butterworth until 1969 (Number 3 Squadron returned to Australia in 1967).
+Although the conflict was over, there was so much tension in South East Asia at that time the Sabre fighters of No. 77 Squadron were retained at Butterworth until 1969 (No. 3 Squadron returned to Australia in 1967).

 The CAC CA-27 Sabre was a Commonwealth Aircraft Corporation licenced built variant of the North American F-86 Sabre but had a redesign of 60% of the airframe to incorporate a more powerful 7,500 lb thrust Rolls Royce Avon turbojet engine (instead of the 6,100 lb thrust General Electric J47 turbojet), two 30mm Aden cannons instead of the standard six 0.50 caliber machine guns (the Sabre could also carry rockets, bombs and from 1960 Sidewinder air to air missiles), a larger air intake and increased fuel capacity.
 The Avon-Sabre is said to have been the best of the Sabre variants built around the world (Canadair could also lay claim to this).

 In the 1960’s the CAC Sabre was also used by the RAAF Black Diamonds (1961 to 1964) and Marksmen (1966 to 1967) aerobatic demonstration teams.
-The Black Diamonds were from Number 75 Squadron flying 4 Sabre jets and the Marksmen flying 5 Sabre jets were from the Number 2 (Fighter) Operational Training Unit.
+The Black Diamonds were from No. 75 Squadron flying 4 Sabre jets and the Marksmen flying 5 Sabre jets were from the No. 2 (Fighter) Operational Training Unit.